muratk5n/thirdwave/en/README.md

 next step is storing hydrogen in the cavern...

-'[One] formation has the potential to create up to 100 caverns, each one capable of holding 150,000 MWh of energy,' says Browning.
+'[One] formation has the potential to create up to 100 caverns, each one capable of holding 150,000 MWh of energy,' says Browning [CEO of Mitsubishi Power US, now at Fortesque].
 'It would take 40,000 shipping containers of batteries to store that much energy in each cavern.'"

 [[-]](https://www.cnbc.com/2020/11/01/how-salt-caverns-may-trigger-11-trillion-hydrogen-energy-boom-.html)